Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-When a contract calls `invest()` now, the contract will be charged `amount` coins,
+When a contract calls `invest()` now, that contract will be charged `amount` coins,
 automatically.
+These coins will be automatically transferred to the
+balance of the instance of `SimplePonzi` that receives the call.
-If the balance of the contract is too low for that, the call
+If the balance of the calling contract is too low for that, the call
 will be automatically rejected with an insufficient funds exception.
 The caller
 must be able to pay for both `amount` and the gas needed to run `invest()`.
 Hence,
-he must hold a bit more than `amount` coins to call `invest()`.
+he must hold a bit more than `amount` coins at the moement of calling `invest()`.

 > The `@Payable` annotation can only be applied to a method or constructor that
 > is also annotated as `@Entry`.
 If a `@Payable` method is redefined, the redefinitions